ArjunKumarNair/simple-ecommerce-backend/README.md

 * Postgres
 * Knex

 ## Getting Started

 1. Navigate to the root directory.

-2.  run npm install to install the necessary dependencies:
+2. Run npm install to install the necessary dependencies:

 ```bash
 npm install